schatzlab/biomedicalresearch2021/assignments/assignment5/README.md

 [This file](https://schatz-lab.org/teaching/exercises/rnaseq/rnaseq.2.pileup/rnaseq.2.pileup.tgz) contains a reference genome (`ecoli.fa`), a list of 100 genes of interest (`refgenes.ptt`), and paired-end RNA-seq reads collected from timepoint X for 1 <= X <= 10 (`tX.1.fq`, `tX.2.fq`).
 The reads are 50bp long from 200bp fragments with errors at a constant 2% error rate.

 - Question 3a.
 Implement [STAR](https://github.com/alexdobin/STAR) in a Docker image.
 Use [this Docker file](https://raw.githubusercontent.com/slzarate/bwa-mem2-docker/master/Dockerfile) as guidance.
 Note that STAR is available on [Conda](https://anaconda.org/bioconda/star).
 You will have to both build the Docker image and push it to [DockerHub](https://hub.docker.com/) (you will have to make a DockerHub account in order to do this).
 For more information on Docker, see [the documentation](https://docs.docker.com/engine/reference/commandline/cli/).
+Submit a link to your Docker image on DockerHub.

 - Question 3b.
 For each time point, align the reads to the genome using a WDL constructed around your Docker image.
 To run the WDL ten times, you can use a bash for loop.
 For more information about aligning using STAR, see [the documentation](https://raw.githubusercontent.com/alexdobin/STAR/master/doc/STARmanual.pdf).
+For this question, submit your WDL code.

 - Question 3c.
 After alignment, and for each timepoint, use `samtools depth` to report coverage at each position.
-Compute average depth of each exon using your own code.
+Using your own code, report coverage at each position and compute the average depth of each exon.

 - Question 3d.
-Merge depths into expression matrix.
-Display heatmap / timeseries, identify special genes.
+Using your own code, merge the depths into an expression matrix (as seen in Question 1).
+Again, construct a heatmap of the expression matrix over the course of the time series.
+Identify and list any genes that seem special or otherwise stand out.

 ### Packaging